RushiPutthewad/MediTSA/README.md

 This web application is designed to streamline the process of donating unused medicine to NGOs, ensuring efficient record management and real-time tracking of drug donations.
 The platform helps stakeholders keep track of drug movements throughout the supply chain, from donation to distribution, and generates reports to ensure transparency.

-...

-## About The Project

-This web application is designed to streamline the process of donating unused medicine to NGOs, ensuring efficient record management and real-time tracking of drug donations.
-The platform helps stakeholders keep track of drug movements throughout the supply chain, from donation to distribution, and generates reports to ensure transparency.

 **Problem Statement:**
 In the medical sector, there is a need for a system that can manage the clarification of medicine supply to NGOs and keep detailed records of donated medicines.
 This project addresses this by integrating real-time monitoring into a database system to track the donation and distribution of medicines, ensuring timely and efficient management.